cyralinc/sidecar-failopen/README.md

 ## Introduction

 This repository contains the CloudFormation template that deploys the Cyral Sidecar Fail Open feature.
-This feature provides automatic fail open/close to a Cyral Sidecar and its respectives target databases, allowing customers to keep existing databases reachable even when Cyral Sidecar experience transient failures.
+This feature provides automatic fail open/close to a Cyral Sidecar and its respectives target repositories, allowing customers to keep existing databases reachable even when Cyral Sidecar experiences transient failures.

 ![Cyral Sidecar Fail Open - Overview](./img/fail_open_overview.png)